kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

   in `PodGroup` objects).
 - Scheduler diagnostics and recommendations with regards to the scheduling order are re-evaluated to improve troubleshooting and scheduling success rates.
+- GangScheduling's `PlacementFeasible` extension point is changed to propagate pod-level `UnschedulableAndUnresolvable`, making the logic identical across all levels.
+- The logic for triggering preemption for subsequent scheduling is re-evaluated in case the scheduling policy is not initially satisfied (e.g., PG has been disrupted or `minCount` has changed).

 #### GA